Bunq lets you track and settle up group expenses – TechCrunch

 If you usually track vacation expenses and group expenses from your phone, chances are you’ve been using two different products — a mobile app like Splitwise to track group expenses with your friends, and a peer-to-peer payment app to settle up balances.

-Bunq is essentially bundling together these two features with Slice Groups for owners of the Bunq Travel Card.
+Bunq is essentially bundling these two features with Slice Groups for owners of the Bunq Travel Card.
 Given that the Bunq app already lists all your transactions, adding transactions to a group is easier than with your average group payment tracking app.

 After adding other people to your Slice Group, each person can add expenses to the group.
 You get a list of your most recent Bunq transactions and you can add them to a group.
-You can also add manual transactions in case you paid for something using cash for instance.
+You also can add manual transactions in case you paid for something using cash, for instance.

 This is just a group accounting feature.
 When you add a transaction to a Slice Group, your money remains in your account.
 But you can see who has a positive balance and who has a negative balance.